-CREDIT TYPES ADVANCED PLACEMENT (AP)
+ADVANCED PLACEMENT (AP)

-The Advanced Placement Program, sponsored by the College Board, offers high school students the opportunity to participate in challenging college level course work.
+The Advanced Placement Program, sponsored by College Board, offers high school students the opportunity to participate in challenging college level course work.
 Students can receive advanced standing or advanced placement credit.
-ASU-Newport awards AP credit for several courses.
+ASUN awards AP credit for several courses.
 A list of the courses and minimum AP score for credit can be obtained from the Office of Enrollment Services/Registrar.

-- •AP credit is not awarded for a course the student has already completed at the college/university level. - •AP credit granted at other institutions is not automatically transferable to ASU-Newport.
-Students who wish to transfer AP credit must submit official documentation of earned scores. - •Students who establish their eligibility to receive AP credit shall have credit recorded without grade points on their permanent record after they have been enrolled at ASU-Newport for a full summer or semester.
+- •AP credit is not awarded for a course the student has already completed at the college/university level. - •AP credit granted at other institutions is not automatically transferable to ASUN.
+Students who wish to transfer AP credit must submit official documentation of earned scores. - •Students who establish their eligibility to receive AP standing shall have their standing recorded without grade points on their permanent record and be advanced to the next level; e.g., if a student presents evidence that he or she has successfully completed Freshman English I and requests to advance to Freshman English II on that basis, he or she will be allowed to do so; however, no credit will be given for Freshman English I, only permission to advance.
+The student will still need to earn the cumulative credit for whatever certificate or degree in which he or she has enrolled.
+See the website for the ASUN Prior Learning Assessment Guidelines for a complete list of AP options.